anonymous757575/diffariff-companion/index.md

 </tbody>
 </table>

 #### Stereo width

 <img src="https://anonymous757575.github.io/diffariff-companion/diags/stereo.png" alt="Pseudo Stereo Generation"/>

-Based on the exact same principle as the one used for variations, for any mono signal, we can create a tiny variation of it and use the original and the variation as left and right channels, creating what we call pseudo-stereo.
+Following the same principle as for variations, for any mono signal, we can create a slight variation of it and use the original and the variation as left and right channels, creating what we call pseudo-stereo.
 Here, you can find examples of pseudo stereo files, generated from different stereo width ratios.

 <table class="tg">
 <thead>